IMPRS Graduate School

 Vision

-Language plays too central a role in human affairs to be the preserve of any single discipline.
-The IMPRS for Language Sciences constitutes an interdisciplinary framework that integrates knowledge, methods, and techniques from linguistics, psychology, neuroscience, genetics, physics, mathematics, computer science, and artificial intelligence - disciplines that are embedded in four different faculties at Radboud University (Arts, Science, Social Sciences, and Medical Sciences) and at the Max Planck Institute for Psycholinguistics.
+Language plays too central a role in human affairs to be the prerogative of any single discipline.
+The School constitutes an interdisciplinary framework integrating knowledge, methods, and techniques from linguistics, psychology, neuroscience, genetics, physics, mathematics, computer science, and artificial intelligence — disciplines embedded in four faculties of Radboud University (Arts, Science, Social Sciences, and Medical Sciences) and the Max Planck Institute for Psycholinguistics.

-The IMPRS brings together excellent doctoral students from different backgrounds to:
+The School brings together excellent doctoral researchers from different backgrounds to:

-• Build and sustain strong links between language science researchers at the relevant leading institutions on the Nijmegen campus; the MPI for Psycholinguistics, the Donders Institute for Brain, Cognition and Behaviour, and the Centre for Language Studies at Radboud University.
+• build and sustain strong links between language science researchers across the leading institutions on the Nijmegen campus;

-• Train excellent young scientists in an interdisciplinary environment where ideas, expertise, and methods are freely exchanged in order to provide the essential conceptual and technical knowledge to start new lines of research that would otherwise not be possible.
+• train excellent young scientists in an interdisciplinary environment where ideas, expertise, and methods are freely exchanged;

-• Recruit at the widest possible international level.
+• recruit at the widest possible international level; and

-• Foster an international network of young scientists who will support each other throughout their doctoral studies and beyond.
+• foster an international network of researchers who support each other throughout their doctoral studies and into their careers.

 Partner Institutes

 The Max Planck Institute for Psycholinguistics has been furthering interdisciplinary research into the psychological, social, and biological foundations of language since 1980.
-The research conducted here combines perspectives from linguistics, psychology, the brain sciences, genetics, and other disciplines such as anthropology, informatics, medicine, and acoustics.
+Its research combines linguistics, psychology, the brain sciences, genetics, and related disciplines.
+The Institute currently houses four research departments — in language development, language and genetics, psychology of language, and multimodal language — alongside a growing number of independent research groups.

-The Centre for Language Studies is a top-rated research institute of the Faculty of Arts at Radboud University and is one of the University’s ten Centres of Excellence.
-It is home to over 150 highly talented and successful researchers who share one mission: to achieve a deeper understanding of the nature of language and the way it functions by explicitly connecting and integrating research on the cognitive and social processes underlying language systems, language processing, language use, and language acquisition.
+The Centre for Language Studies is a research institute of the Faculty of Arts at Radboud University.
+It brings together researchers working on the cognitive and social foundations of language systems, language processing, language use, and language acquisition.

 Admission & Recruitment